St Kilda, Scotland: Evacuation and aftermath

 The last straw came with the death of a young woman, Mary Gillies, who fell ill with appendicitis in January 1930 and was taken to the mainland for treatment.
-She later died in hospital.
-For many years it was assumed that she had died of appendicitis, but her son Norman John Gillies discovered in 1991 that she had in fact died of pneumonia, having given birth to a daughter who also died.
+She died in hospital, having given birth to a daughter who also died.
+It was assumed that she had died of appendicitis, but her son Norman John Gillies discovered in 1991 that she had died of pneumonia.
 All the cattle and sheep were taken off the island two days before the evacuation by the tourist boat Dunara Castle for sale on the mainland.
 However, all the island's working dogs were drowned in the bay because they could not be taken.
-On 29 August 1930, the ship Harebell took the remaining 36 inhabitants to Morvern on the Scottish mainland, a decision they took collectively themselves.
+Although the cats were left behind, many did not survive the winter.
+In 1931, the remaining cats were shot to protect the native birds and rodents.
+On 29 August 1930, the ship HMS Harebell took the remaining 36 inhabitants to Morvern on the Scottish mainland, a decision they took collectively themselves.

 The morning of the evacuation promised a perfect day.
 The sun rose out of a calm and sparkling sea and warmed the impassive cliffs of Oiseval.
 The sky was hopelessly blue and the sight of Hirta, green and pleasant as the island of so many careless dreams, made parting all the more difficult.
 Observing tradition the islanders left an open Bible and a small pile of oats in each house, locked all the doors and at 7 am boarded the Harebell.
 Although exhausted by the strain and hard work of the last few days, they were reported to have stayed cheerful throughout the operation.
 But as the long antler of Dun fell back onto the horizon and the familiar outline of the island grew faint, the severing of an ancient tie became a reality and the St Kildans gave way to tears.

-The last of the native St Kildans, Rachel Johnson, died in April 2016 at the age of 93, having been evacuated at the age of 8.
+One source states that "officials found forestry work for the men, and most of them were settled at Lochaline near Oban, while other families went to live at Strome Ferry, Ross-shire, Culcabock near Inverness, and at Culross, Fife".
+Barclay visited the resettled islanders and found that some were experiencing difficulties with disillusionment and adjustment, which she reported to the Scottish Department of Health.
+The last of the native St Kildans, Rachel Johnson, died in 2016 at the age of 93, having been evacuated at the age of eight.

-In 1931, the islands' laird, Sir Reginald MacLeod of MacLeod, sold them to Lord Dumfries, who later became the 5th Marquess of Bute.
+In 1931, the laird, Sir Reginald MacLeod of MacLeod, sold the islands to Lord Dumfries, later the 5th Marquess of Bute.
 For the next 26 years they saw few people, save for the occasional summer visitors or a returning St Kildan family.
+Lord Dumfries was an ornithologist and bought the islands to preserve them as a bird sanctuary, leaving them to the National Trust for Scotland on his death in 1956.

+The story of St Kilda has attracted artistic interpretations, including Michael Powell's 1937 film The Edge of the World and an opera.